 4. Queensland.-Up to the passing of the "Technical Instruction Act of 1908," technical education in Queensland was controlled by local committees, the State simply providing financial aid.
 Under the provisions of this Act, the State took over the technical colleges at Brisbane, South Brisbane and West End, and formed therefrom a Central Technical College.
 By an amending Act in 1918, power was taken to assume the control of other technical institutions as opportunity offered.
 Twelve colleges are now directly controlled by the Department and five by local committees.
 The Department's policy of combining Technical Colleges with High Schools has proved very successful.
-During 1926 there were seventeen technical colleges in operation, while classes in technical subjects were held in a number of smaller centres.
-A certain amount of technical and vocational work is also provided for at the Rural Schools (See § 2, 4 (vi.c.)).
+During 1927 there were seventeen technical colleges in operation, while classes in technical subjects were held in a number of smaller centres.
+A certain amount of technical and vocational work is also provided for at the Rural Schools (see § 2, 4 (vi.c.)), and in some cases country apprentices in remote centres receive instruction by correspondence.
 Two Travelling Domestic Science Schools and a Manual Training School for boys have been constructed to meet the needs of districts where the population is not sufficient to warrant the establishment of permanent classes, and these institutions have been very successful.
 The schools are housed in specially-fitted railway cars, and remain for seven weeks at each of the towns visited.
-The progress of technical education since 1922 is shown in the following table :---
+The progress of technical education since 1923 is shown in the following table:-